OpenKNX/OpenKNXproducer/README.md

 - **version**    Display version information.

 This tool also creates a header file with defines for all parameter and com object definitions in the xml.
 An ETS must be installed on the PC.
-Currently ETS 4, ETS 5.5, ETS 5.6 and ETS 5.7 are supported.
+Currently ETS 4, ETS 5.5, ETS 5.6, ETS 5.7 and ETS 6.0 are supported.
 The correct ETS converter version is automatically found dependent on xmlns of provided xml document.
-This project uses dotnet core 3.0.
+This project uses dotnet 6.0.

 ### Examples: